Permissions for the Amazon S3 Bucket for the Amazon Config Delivery Channel - Amazon Config

 This page is about setting up the Amazon S3 Bucket for the Amazon Config delivery channel.
 This page is not about the AWS::S3::Bucket resource type that the Amazon Config configuration recorder can record.
 For more information about the Amazon Config delivery channel, see Managing the Delivery Channel.

 By default, all Amazon S3 buckets and objects are private.
-Only the resource owner which is the Amazon account that created the bucket can access that bucket.
+Only the resource owner which is the Amazon Web Services account that created the bucket can access that bucket.
 The resource owner can, however, choose to grant access permissions to other resources and users.
 One way to do this is to write an access policy.

 If Amazon Config creates an Amazon S3 bucket for you automatically (for example, if you use Amazon Config console to set up your delivery channel), these permissions are automatically added to Amazon S3 bucket.
 However, if you specify an existing Amazon S3 bucket, you must ensure that the S3 bucket has the correct permissions.